zjwashere/GNS3-Home-Lab/README.md

 A personal GNS3 home lab built for local hardware, designed for hands-on practice in networking, server, and security concepts.
 This plan mirrors the structure of [e-vakker/office-dc-lab](https://github.com/e-vakker/office-dc-lab), but scoped for local hardware instead of a cloud VM.
 Everything is built in phases so you're never running more VMs at once than needed.
+Additionally, this is an opportunity to gain experience with tools utilized by cybersecurity professionals.

 ## Software Stack